 Students may elect to write a 50-75 page thesis instead of taking the MA written exam.
 The thesis must also cover two of the five topic areas, and its assessment includes an oral defense.
 Students planning to write an MA thesis must first secure the permission of an approved thesis advisor and submit the topic approval form to the SA with the signatures of the second reader and the Chair of the Department.
 Students should not begin writing a thesis without having secured the necessary approval of their thesis topic.
 It is the student's responsibility to secure approval of a topic from the thesis advisor, second reader and Chair, and submit an exam petition.
+This petition must be submitted in the first four weeks of the semester the student plans to defend.
 Students writing an MA thesis should work closely with their advisors in planning and writing their thesis.
 Final drafts of a thesis must be submitted to the thesis advisor and the second reader at least three weeks prior to the date scheduled for an oral defense.
 Failure to do so may result in the cancellation of the thesis defense.

 Students who plan to submit an MA thesis should anticipate when they expect to complete their thesis.
 Once a thesis has been approved for defense by the student's readers, the supervisor will contact the SAs in order to begin the scheduling process.
-Scheduling concerns sometimes necessitate selecting a time and date for an oral defense at the beginning of the semester in which the MA thesis is to be submitted.
+It is recommended that defenses be scheduled as early as possible in order to accommodate faculty schedules.
 Once a date has been agreed upon, the SAs reserve a room and reminds the committee a week in advance of the defense date.
 At the defense, students should make a short oral statement (no more than ten minutes) summarizing their thesis.
 This statement cannot be read, but notes may be used.
 A question and answer period will follow.
 The grading of the MA thesis will follow the same structure as that of the MA written examination, though students will not receive separate scores of high pass, low pass, or fail on each of the areas their thesis covers, but one mark to be applied to both areas.
 Students choosing to write an MA thesis and who wish to continue towards the PhD must take the oral exam.